fstarlike/wp-git-manager/SECURITY.md

 ## Best Practices for Users

 1. **Server Security**: Use on trusted, secure servers only
-2. **User Management**: Limit plugin access to necessary administrators
+2. **User Management**: Limit Plugin access to necessary administrators
-3. **Regular Updates**: Keep the plugin updated to latest version
+3. **Regular Updates**: Keep the Plugin updated to latest version
-4. **Audit Logs**: Monitor plugin activity logs regularly
+4. **Audit Logs**: Monitor Plugin activity logs regularly
 5. **Backup**: Regularly backup repository configurations

 ## Compliance with WordPress Guidelines

-This plugin complies with WordPress Plugin Directory guidelines:
+This Plugin complies with WordPress Plugin Directory guidelines:

 - ✅ **GPL License**: Uses GPLv2 or later license
 - ✅ **No Trialware**: All functionality is available without payment